-How do I get a visa to teach in Mexico?
+How do I get a visa to teach English in Mexico?

 To get a work visa (which is also known as temporary residency but for simplicity, I am going to refer to it as a work visa), you must find an employer who is willing to sponsor you.
 There have been recent changes in immigration law, which require the immigrant to enter the country with the work visa already processed.
 This leaves you with two options:

-Option 2.
-Look for an employer sponsor from abroad.
+Option 2: Look for an employer sponsor from abroad, when you want to teach English in Mexico.
 Complete all the necessary paperwork at a local Mexican embassy, receive your work visa and enter the country to begin working right away.
 This option is much better financially, since you will be able to continue working while you wait for your visa, and you won’t incur extra expenses leaving Mexico to receive your visa, but it is also much more difficult.
-Most employers want an in person interview and prefer people who already live in the country.
+Most employers want an in-person interview and prefer people who already live in the country.

 The immigration process is similar to those of other countries.
 You will need to produce your birth certificate, passport and immigration forms.
 Your prospective employer will have to draft a letter stating their intent to hire you and include details of your position and salary.
 The visa fee increases each year but is typically around $350, depending on the type and the exchange rate.